Azie88/Shell_engineering-devops-basics/README.md

 ## About This Repository

-I originally created this project as a personal reference to solidify my own understand of shell scripting and DevOps basics.
+I originally created this project as a personal reference to solidify my own understanding of shell scripting and DevOps basics.
 I have decided to share it publicly in the hopes that it might help others on a similar learning journey.

 ## What's Inside?